azet/community_bash_style_guide/README.md

 * clearly document code parts that are not easily understood (long chains of piped commands for example)
 * never use unescaped variables - while it *might* not always be the case that this could break something, conditioning yourself to do it in one way will benefit your code quality and robustness.
 Like that:`${MyVariable}`
+* never write a script without `set -e` at the very very beginning.
+  This instructs bash to terminate in case a command or chain of command finishes with a non-zero exit status.
+The idea behind this is that a proper programm should never have unhandled error conditions.
+Use constructs like `if myprogramm --parameter ; then ... ` for calls that might fail and require specific error handling.
+Use a cleanup trap for everything else.

 ## Resources